Fascinating Differences Between A Yoga Therapist & Yoga Teacher Explained

 Yoga therapists may work with individuals or groups of people and design yoga programs with positive therapeutic outcomes that manage or reduce their symptoms as the goal.

-What are the benefits of working with a yoga therapist vs. a yoga teacher?
+Benefits of working with a yoga therapist

-How do I become a yoga therapist?
+How to become a yoga therapist

 ↓Great IAYT approved online yoga therapy courses you should look into↓